Setting up an Account

 A: Yes, as long as the individual meets the eligibility requirements for an account.

-Q: Can I have a STABLE Account AND a Special Needs Trust or other type of Trust?
+Q: Can I have a STABLE Account AND a Special Needs Trust or

 A: Yes, you can use your STABLE Account in conjunction with other types of trusts.
 Please consult your financial planner or trust attorney for more information on how trusts could be helpful for you.